quantify-os/quantify-scheduler/docs/tutorials/qblox/recent.md

 ## 0.15.0: HardwareCompilationConfig structure

 The {class}`~.backends.types.common.HardwareCompilationConfig` datastructure was introduced to structure the information that was previously stored in the hardware configuration dict.
 The information is now divided into sub-datastructures for the `"hardware_description"`, `"hardware_options"` and `"connectivity"`.
-For more information, see {ref}`Hardware Compilation Configuration <sec-hardware-compilation-config>` and {ref}`Cluster <sec-qblox-cluster>`.
+For more information, see {ref}`sec-hardware-compilation-config` and {ref}`Cluster (HardwareCompilationConfig) <sec-qblox-cluster-new>`.

 ## 0.13.0: Long waveform support